 Of these two brands, the Camp Chef range of pellet smokers is priced lower than Traeger’s.
 Not only Camp Chef grills are the cheapest models.
 It starts at a lower price point.
 Most of the Camp Chef price range is around $800-$1200, with their most expensive models slightly higher.

 Build Quality and Construction

-Let’s start by saying that both Traeger and Camp Chef grill make well-built pellet grills.
+Let’s start by saying that both Traeger and Camp Chef grills make well-built pellet grills.
 Most Camp Chef grill range has a powder-coated steel body and enameled grates.
 However, some of their smokers have a stainless-steel hearth, which is a nice addition that increases the durability and portability of the part of the grill smoker most likely to be damaged by high heat.

 Like the Camp Chef, the less expensive Traeger lines are single-ply steel.
-But the mid-range Ironwood pellet grills have double-sided wall insulation for better heat retention, and the top-range Timberline are fully insulated for the best smoking protection in colder climates.
+But the mid-range Ironwood pellet grills have double-sided wall insulation for better heat retention, and the top-range Timberline is fully insulated for the best smoking protection in colder climates.